marchdz/marchdz/README.md

 </picture>

 <!-- Text only -->
-Junior mobile developer focusing mainly on native Android development with Kotlin.
+Android developer interested in native Android development (both with XML views and Jetpack Compose) and cross-platform development with Compose Multiplatform and Kotlin Multiplatform.

 <!-- Skills -->
 ## Skills: